 You can do that with real good ideas - but not with cheap marketing tricks.
 In the latter, this idea is likely to fall, which at first glance sounds really cool: Free massage for passengers in local trains!
 The railway did this on certain routes and the service for passengers on local trains!
 Strange but true!

 How useful are hype actions?

-The action of the railway apparently aims to get people who have only driven by car from the street and to make them tasty.
-Because the train passengers had the opportunity to register for the “car break” campaign within a project.
-The winners each received a monthly ticket for the bus and train, left their car at that time and had the opportunity to test public transport without obligation.
+The action of the train is apparently aimed at getting people off the street who have only driven by car so far and making the train tasty for them.
+Because the passengers had the opportunity to register for the “car break” campaign within a project.
+The winners each received a monthly ticket for BusundBahn, left their car at that time and had the opportunity to test public transport without obligation.

 Sounds good.
 But: Doing something for local transport has long been overdue, because here the tickets are the most expensive and the performance the worst - starting with the lack of comfort to the constant delays (because, for example, the ICE had to pass again).
 But the railways also know that many people who use local transport are dependent on it.
 And since she has these customers almost in her pocket, she doesn't need to do them any good, but can happily increase prices.

 Of course it's nice when the passengers can now enjoy a free massage.
 Theoretically.
 In practice, I imagine that this is a little difficult if the masseur is to give relaxation tips in a crowded train.
 Actually absurd.